silkov78/symfony-book-store/Report.md

 ### Approach to Implementing CRUD for BookCategory

-I was really happy to discover the `--crud` flag in the `make:controller` command.
+I was really happy to discover the `--crud` flag in the `make:controller` command
-It felt like magic to preview the generated code before starting the implementation :)

 ## The Biggest Challenges